Mermaids (charity): Training

-Writing in The Daily Telegraph in September 2020, Kim Thomas said that some pressure groups, including Safe Schools Alliance and Transgender Trend, have argued that some resources used by Mermaids in training sessions reinforce rigid gender roles and might cause non-conforming children to identify as transgender.
-In contrast, Attitude quoted Kate Lister, who said that the resource is "a visual representation of gender identifying markers ...
+Some pressure groups, including Safe Schools Alliance and Transgender Trend, have argued that resources used by Mermaids in training sessions reinforce rigid gender roles and might cause non-conforming children to identify as transgender.
+Writer Kate Lister said that the resource is "a visual representation of gender identifying markers ...
 At no point does anyone suggest children who act in ways that do not conform to a gender are trans.
 At no point does anyone suggest gay children are trans."
-Likewise, Mermaids released a statement saying that they have never encouraged teachers "to state that 'tomboys' should be transgender", and that they do not provide classroom talks or lesson materials for schools, contrary to what had been reported in some newspapers.
+Mermaids released a statement saying that they have never encouraged teachers "to state that 'tomboys' should be transgender", and that they do not provide classroom talks or lesson materials for schools, contrary to what had been reported in some newspapers.

-Following the commencement of the regulatory compliance case by the Charity Commission in 2022, the Department for Education has removed Mermaids from its mental health and wellbeing resources for schools.
+Following the commencement of the regulatory compliance case by the Charity Commission in 2022, the Department for Education removed Mermaids from its mental health and wellbeing resources for schools.

 Government policy

 The charity criticised the UK Government's April 2021 decision to disband the LGBT advisory board without a planned replacement, describing the move as "very concerning".